kevindude6/unspecified-technical-assessment/README.md

 This was my first time using Biome, and overall it was quite good.
 However, the official VS code extension does not work in a monorepo workspace, so I had to install an unofficial one.
 A bit annoying, but not insurmountable.

+## Missing Features / Controversial Choices
+### Authentication
+There is no authentication / login, this is surely needed if it were a real product.
+Assuming no specific requirements, I would use betterauth.
+Authentication is not something most people should implement on their own, as there are many pitfalls to avoid.
+Using an established package is a lot safer.

+### Testing
+There are no UI tests.
+This is mainly due to time constraints.
+UI tests tend to be quite time consuming to create and maintain, and this is a short technical assessment.
+So I have chosen to exclude them and focus on functionality.

+The API side tests are essentially integration tests.
+There is basically no special business logic going on, so in my opinion no point in unit tests.

+### API Structure
+All logic is in the route files, and that isn't _the best_ practice.
+Larger applications should generally implement some separation of concerns to keep the code maintainable (and testable) but this is a small and fast project without any special logic.
+In this specific case, I opted for a faster workflow.

+## Misc.
+Pointers
+- Docker-compose down -v will wipe the volumes
+- Current docker-compose dev file is persisted in a volume, but without a specific path.
+This would need to be changed in a real scenario

+## Meta Commentary
+This was a tough assessment.
+Not that the functionality is difficult, but the "plan to spend 60-90 minutes" confuses me.
+While there are "no extra points" for being faster or slower, the assessment also suggests treating it like a real project that will be onboarding other developers.
+That means, to me, laying a strong foundation and choosing the right tools for the job.
+I don't think that can be done in 90 minutes.

+I know there is a heavy AI emphasis, but even with A LOT of AI use it still took me at least four hours.
+I wouldn't feel comfortable submitting a 90 minute project, as it would have too many cut corners for my liking.

+That's not to say this is perfect, _(by no means is this perfect)_ but I think I found a good balance of quality to time pressure.

+Anyway, this was good practice and a good full-stack refresher.
+I think it is easy to get locked into whatever technologies your day job uses, so it is nice to read up and try new things now and then.